jonnor/ESC-CNN-microcontroller/report/report.md

 developed especially for microcontrollers, such as Bonsai[@Bonsai], ProtoNN[@ProtoNN] and FastGRNN[@FastGRNN].

-emlearn[@emlearn] by the author is a Python library that supports converting a subset of Scikit-Learn[@scikit-learn] and Keras[@Keras] models and run them using C code designed for microcontrollers.
+Emlearn[@emlearn] by the author is a Python library that supports converting a subset of Scikit-Learn[@scikit-learn] and Keras[@Keras] models and run them using C code designed for microcontrollers.